Tools for local development

 - Chrome Developer Tools

 It is the Swiss army knife of the front-end development.
-It comes standard with Chrome and with each update many features are included.
-Includes tools to test even Progressive Web Apps.
-You can also add extensions for example to do accessibility audits or debug app made with Vue.
+It comes standard with Chrome and with each update, many features are included.
+It includes tools to test even Progressive Web Apps.
+You can also add extensions to do accessibility audits or debug app made with Vue, for example.

 One of its main functionalities is to be able to debug websites that run on Android devices.
 In this way you can test in native that an app works correctly even if it is local (If you access the local network IP of the computer).

 Normally, for local development, https is not usually necessary, but just in case you need it, you can self-generate and self-sign SSL certificates.
 Here is explained by Let's Encrypt.

 Related to the above, Serveo.net or other utilities such as ngrok, allows us to map our local server under a web address even under https.
 This is very useful when we depend on third party services that must connect with our backend (payment gateways, social networks, etc).
 What we like about serveo.net is that you do not need to be logged in, nor is there any data limit a priori.